Pmaidoo/Credit-Card-Analysis/README.md

 # Credit-Card-Analysis
-A leading Indian bank offers Gold, Platinum, Silver, and Signature cards.
-This project analyzes customer spending data across India to address key business questions and optimize promotional strategies, enhancing the bank’s marketing efforts and customer engagement.
+This project analyzes the spending habits of customers from a leading bank in India, which offers multiple payment options including Gold, Platinum, Silver, and Signature cards.
+By examining transaction data across the country, the analysis aims to answer critical business questions and provide insights to optimize promotional strategies for these payment methods.
+The insights from this analysis will help enhance the bank's marketing efforts and drive customer engagement.